 I contacted the makers of Purell on March 8, 2012 and Oct.
 1, 2014 to see if Purell Advanced was effective against norovirus.
 They said that they could not provide me with any of that information.
 This does not mean that Purell Advanced DOESN't kill norovirus, it just means that they either haven't tested it or won't/can't release the results of the test.
 However, if you look at my experimental results comparing Purell Advanced to Zylast, you will see that Zylast does so much better.

 Internet rumors say that Wet Ones Anti-Bacterial Wipes kill norovirus.
 However, this is unproven.
 I contacted the Playtex® company (on January 8, 2009) who makes Wet Ones® Antibacterial wipes, and they told me that their wipes have not been tested for their ability to kill norovirus or rotavirus.
 The active ingredient, Benzethonium Chloride HAS recently been tested for its ability to kill norovirus and it DID NOT KILL NOROVIRUS.3 This is confusing though, because benzethonium chloride is one of the ingredients in Zylast which does a great job killing norovirus.
 I suspect it is the combination of the alcohol and the benzethonium chloride in Zylast that makes it good at killing norovirus.
 I am not sure, though.
 There is a related compound called benzalkonium chloride which has been shown to kill norovirus in ONE research paper but it is not contained in these wipes.4 Benzalkonium chloride is contained in many foaming hand sanitizers such as Germ-X foaming hand sanitizer and Pampers Kandoo kids hand sanitizer.
 However, in the research paper, it took 2 hours for the benzalkonium chloride to kill norovirus so it is very unlikely that the smaller amount contained in these hand sanitizers would kill norovirus.
-The Germ-X Foaming Hand Sanitizer and the Pampers Kandoo Kids Foaming Hand Sanitizer do not CLAIM to kill norovirus, and I don't think they do.
+The Germ-X Foaming Hand Sanitizer and the Pampers Kandoo Kids Foaming Hand Sanitizer do not CLAIM to kill norovirus.
+However, benalkonium chloride is the main ingredient in the new GFS bioprotect hand sanitizer that says it kills norovirus.
+I don't think we will get to the bottom of this until these products can be tested on the real human norovirus.

 If anyone knows of another hand sanitizer for which there is proof that it kills rotavirus and norovirus, please let me know. phd.annie at gmail.com